tiyn/beaker-blog/README.md

 # Python Flask Blog

-This is a blog based on Pythons Flask framework.
+This is a simple blog based on Pythons Flask framework.

 ## Installation